lauragates1214/response-analysis-toolkit/README.md

 Run the test suite with: `pytest`

 All tests should pass, demonstrating that the toolkit correctly loads data, calculates metrics, analyses sentiment, and provides appropriate descriptive labels across all sentiment ranges.

+## AI Assistance

+I used AI tools throughout this project whilst maintaining ownership of all design decisions and core implementations.
+Claude served multiple roles: writing initial test cases following TDD patterns, helping interpret test failure output, explaining Django and htmx concepts, and debugging configuration issues.
+During the code integration phases of the TDD cycle, I instructed Claude to act as a tutor rather than writing code directly - guiding me through implementations step-by-step.
+I modelled this approach on CS50's duck debugger system prompt, introduced to me at a CS50 Hackathon in London in June 2025.
+Additionally, I used VS Code's integrated AI for code completions.
+All architectural decisions, feature designs, and final code implementations were my own work, with AI serving as an educational amplifier rather than a replacement for learning.